cptwunderlich/adventofcode2017/README.md

 adjecency matrix would make checking for the root really easy (no connections leading to the root), but it did make the construction more complicated.
+I hate to say it, but I really had my difficulties with this one.

+## Day 8
+Executing some simple conditional instructions on registers.
+This one was super easy.
+I used python3 again, so I'd have an easy time parsing the input.
+I basically just rearranged the parts of the string and added a defaultdict on top, so I could just "eval" (exec) the strings.